Web Content Display (Global)

 Students may not repeat Stage 1 or Stage 2 language subjects at beginners level.

-Completed forms (Form 7) for 2018 must be submitted to, and verified by, the principal or the principal’s delegate before the student is enrolled in the subject.
+Completed forms (Form 7) must be submitted to, and verified by, the principal or the principal’s delegate before the student is enrolled in the subject.

 Appeal process and breach of rules

 Students who believe that their application for eligibility to enrol in a language subject at beginners level has been inappropriately assessed by the school may appeal in writing to the SACE Board.

 It is a breach of the rules if students provide incorrect, misleading, or incomplete information in support of their eligibility for enrolment application.
 Such students may be withdrawn from the subject or have their result in the subject removed from official SACE Board records.

 For more information on eligibility to enrol in language subjects at beginners level, contact the relevant SACE officer.

 The completed form and any supporting documentation should be kept at the school.
 This information may be requested by the SACE Board for auditing purposes for up to 2 years from the date of this application.